bahadiryildirimeem/Image_Processing_Implementations/README.md

 You can do whatever you want from my code.

 Oh BTW you can find a project that named as "slope_detector" that was project for my course.
-Maybe this project help you to understand my functions for how to use these.
+Maybe this project help you to understand my functions for how to use it.